Skip to content

 Regulated

-- Include Copilot license cost allocation in SOX internal control testing scope, including PAYG budget authorization controls as part of IT general controls
+• Include Copilot license cost allocation in SOX internal control testing scope, including PAYG budget-notification authorization and escalation controls as part of IT general controls

-- For PAYG deployments: review billing policy budgets, notification routing, and connected services monthly, and document the authorization hierarchy for policy changes
+• For PAYG deployments: review billing policy budgets, notification routing, Azure budget alerts, connected services, and hard-stop runbooks monthly, and document the authorization hierarchy for policy changes

 Setup & Configuration